wrmacrae/workit/README.md

 Note: Each Redditor sees their own personal progress, sets, and weights for a workout separately.
 Your changes appear within the app, but do not affect the post that other users will see.
 The only shared information with other users is when you Complete the workout, which submits a comment below the post detailing what you did.

 #### To Author Workouts

+A variety of tools allow authoring and editting of workouts manually or automatically.
+A Workit workout is a collection of exercises intended to be done together within one session, and those exercises are composed of sets, where each set involves reps (repetitions) of the same movement at a certain weight.

 - Mods of a sub have buttons in the subreddit menu to create example workouts.
 - When viewing an existing workout, open the menu in the top left and click New Exercise to open a form for authoring an exercise.
 You must name the exercise, provide an image (preferably an animated gif), and then indicate the number of sets and reps per set, plus an initial weight if appropriate.
 - Once you have defined the exercises you will use, open the menu in the top left and click New Workout for a form that authors a new workout.
 You workout needs a name, plus a collection of existing exercises which you will pick from drop-downs.
 Some basic exercises are available already.